The Reg. 8 of the EEA Regulations defines the extended family member as meaning:

 Evidence of dependency from a family member

-An extended family member must provide evidence of her/his dependency from the EEA National family member or relationship to meet the above requirements to get her/his EEA family permit or limited leave to remain (pre-settled status).
+An extended family member must provide evidence of their dependency from the EEA National family member or relationship to meet the above requirements to get their EEA family permit or limited leave to remain (pre-settled status).

 The immigration lawyers at Law Park are experts in dealing with the application for an EEA Family Permit.
 We also expertly deal with applications for Residence Card As an Extended Family Member Of An EEA National.
 You may need legal help from immigration lawyers in London to prepare and submit your application.
 It is for an EEA Family Permit or Residence Card As an Extended Family Member Of An EEA National.
-So, we are here to provide you with friendly, reliable, efficient and professional immigration service.
+So, we are here to provide you with a friendly, reliable, efficient and professional immigration service.

 Friendly, reliable, efficient and professional immigration service

 Our team of professionals would work with you and your application for an EEA Family Permit or Residence Card as an Extended Family Member of an EEA National Application.
 Further, you can expect to enjoy the following services:

 - Our immigration specialists will provide you with detailed instructions in regards to immigration regulations.
-Besides, we’ll give the specific procedures required by the Home Office and the UKBA that are relevant to your case.
+Besides, we’ll give the specific procedures required by the Home Office and the UKBA relevant to your case.